andrewchungxam/Mechanics-of-the-Bot-Framework-v4/README.md

 ### SHOWS HOW TO INTEGRATE WITH DISPATCH WHICH ALLOWS INTEGRATION OF MULTIPLE AI SERVICES (LIKE MULTIPLE QNA AND LUIS PROJECTS)
 ### https://github.com/Microsoft/BotBuilder-Samples/tree/master/samples/csharp_dotnetcore/14.nlp-with-dispatch

-i) an AI Service
+i) an AI Service <br />
-ii) a BotConfiguration.bot file to tie that service to our Bot iii) Configure the Sample to connect to your AI project
+ii) a BotConfiguration.bot file to tie that service to our Bot<br />
+iii) Configure the Sample to connect to your AI project<br />

 Dispatch is the Bot's way of determining what your user is trying to say vis-a-vis the various AI tools you've setup.
-Ie. Suppose you have both a LUIS application and a QnAMaker.
+For example, suppose you have both a LUIS application and a QnAMaker. <br />
-Let's say you set up your LUIS application to help identify customer support questions, and the QnA Maker to answer questions about taxes on purchases.
+Let's say you had set up your LUIS application to help identify customer support questions, and the QnA Maker to answer questions about taxes on purchases. <br />

-If your user types "When do I pay my taxes?" you want to the bot to recognize that it is best routed to the QnA Maker.
+If your user types "When do I pay my taxes?" you want to the bot to recognize that it is best routed to the QnA Maker.   <br />

-This is where Dispatch comes in.
+This is where Dispatch comes in. <br />
 Behind the scenes - Dispatch will actually create a new LUIS application -- the CLI will take care of most of it for you, you simply need to type in a few values in the prompts.